 9 Tips For Giving Designers Better Feedback

-Stereotypes aside, I do want (and need) feedback from my clients.
-In fact, a project with little to no feedback makes me feel like the client has checked out or doesn't care about the project.
+Stereotypes aside, introvert or not, I do want real feedback from my clients.
+In fact, a project with little to no feedback makes me feel like the client has checked out or doesn't care about the project which makes me wonder why I’m even doing the work in the first place?

 1. START WITH GOOD COMMUNICATION